Joker (2019 film): Box office

 Joker grossed $335.5 million in the United States and Canada and $743.5 million in other territories, for a worldwide total of $1.079 billion.
-It is the sixth-highest-grossing film of 2019 and the second highest-grossing R-rated film of all time, as well as the first and only R-rated film to pass the billion-dollar mark until Deadpool & Wolverine in 2024.
+It is the sixth-highest-grossing film of 2019 and the third highest-grossing R-rated film of all time, as well as the first and only R-rated film to pass the billion-dollar mark until Deadpool & Wolverine in 2024.
 In terms of budget-to-gross ratio, Joker is also the most profitable film based on a comic book, due to its small budget and little decline in week-to-week grosses during its theatrical run, surpassing the record previously held by Deadpool (2016).
 Deadline Hollywood estimated the film made a net profit of $437 million, when factoring together all expenses and revenues.

 In August 2019, Boxoffice Pro analyst Shawn Robbins wrote that he expected Joker to gross $60–90 million during its opening weekend in North America.
 Following the film's premiere, BoxOffice predicted Joker could open to $70–95 million domestically.
 Later updating to $85–105 million, Robbins suggested it could become the first October release to open to over $100 million and surpass the record set by Venom (2018).
 However, Comscore's senior media analyst Paul Dergarabedian thought the film would open closer to $50 million because it is not a "typical comic-book movie".
 Three weeks prior to its release, official industry tracking projected the film would debut to $65–80 million, with some estimates going as high as $90 million.
 The week of its release, Atom Tickets announced pre-sale totals for the film were outpacing those of Venom and It Chapter Two ($91.1 million debut) and that Joker was its second-best-selling R-rated film of 2019 behind John Wick: Chapter 3 – Parabellum.

 Joker opened in 4,374 theaters in North America and made $39.9 million on its first day of release, including $13.3 million from Thursday night previews, besting Venoms respective October records.
 The film also had the biggest October opening day of any film, beating out Halloween (2018).